Drift estimation for rough processes under small noise asymptotic : trajectory fitting method: Introduction

 From a continuous observation of $X^\ve$, it is possible to consider the MLE estimator of the model.
 In the context of a Volterra Ornstein-Uhlenbeck model, this method is used in \cite{zunigaVolterraProcessesApplications2021} in order to estimate the drift parameter, when $T \to \infty$.
 The consistency of the estimator is proved in \cite{zunigaVolterraProcessesApplications2021}.
-In practice, the MLE methods necessitates to approximate stochastic integrals, which can produce some difficulties when implementing on real data.
-For this reason, in this paper, we decide to focus on trajectory fitting estimator as considered in \cite{kutoyantsStatisticalInferenceErgodic2004}, which is known to circumvent the previous difficulty.
+In practice, the MLE methods {\revarn require the} approximation of stochastic integrals, which can produce some difficulties {\revarn in applications to real data, when continuous observation is not available}.
+For this reason, in this paper, we {\revarn focus on the trajectory fitting estimator as considered in \cite{kutoyantsStatisticalInferenceErgodic2004}, which is known to be less sensitive to discretization issues.} {\revarn The study of MLE methods and of the theoretical issues concerning their approximation form high frequency data is addressed in \cite{gloterDriftEstimationRough2025a}.}

-We prove that it is possible to estimate consistently, with convergence in $L^p$, the drift parameter $\theta$ under some explicit sufficient identifiability conditions on the model.
-We also prove the asymptotic normality of the estimator with rate $\ve^{-1}$,
+We prove that it is possible to estimate consistently, with convergence in $L^p$, the drift parameter $\theta$ under explicit sufficient identifiability conditions on the model.
+We also {\revarn establish} the asymptotic normality of the estimator with rate $\ve^{-1}$, and give some explicit expression for the {\revarn Gaussian} limiting variable as {\revarn a} function of $X^0$ and $\partial_\ve X^\ve \mid_{\ve=0}$ (see Section \ref{S: Central}).